-The most common (and easiest to use) grow medium is soil.
-Ideally, you should use well-composted organic soil rich with nutrients designed for growing cannabis and formulated for commercial cannabis specifically. a Pot for Pot’s Superb Soil is an excellent example of this.
+The best, and easiest to use, grow medium is soil.
+This is what nature intended.
+In a perfect world all weed plants would grow in well-composted, organic soil rich with nutrients designed for growing cannabis and formulated for commercial cannabis specifically. a Pot for Pot’s Superb Soil is an excellent example of this.
 Superb Soil is what professional growers refer to as "hot soil."
 This means it has a surplus of bioavailable organic nutrients that are alive and working for you!

 It's also the plant equivalent of rocket fuel, so adding nutrients isn’t really necessary.
 If you do not start with soil that has been optimized for cannabis growing, you’ll want to ensure that the soil includes perlite so that it drains well.
 Mixing your own super soil for cannabis requires over 17 ingredients and some heavy lifting when mixing it all.
 If you would like to learn how to mix your own, download our full guide below.